 Health Benefits

-Green olives are loaded of health benefits such as preventing cancer, preventing Alzheimer's disease, decreasing blood pressure, and more!
+Green olives are loaded with health benefits, research indicates they can help prevent cancer, Alzheimer's disease, decrease blood pressure, and more!
 They have more polyphenols and antioxidants compared to more ripe, purple fruit.

 Related: The Power of Polyphenols